Management5Exceptions/ProjectManagement/README.md

 # Step 2: Setup the configuration for your App and Listeners

-1. Create an extension of UIViewController(), override its viewDidLoad() method, and implement the `AdEventListener` protocol.
+1. Create an extension of UIViewController(), override its viewDidLoad() method, and implement the `AppylarDelegate` protocol.
 You can, of course, use your Application subclass if you already have one in your project.

 ```swift
 import UIKit